quicwg/base-drafts/draft-ietf-quic-transport.md

 Protected payloads MUST contain at least one frame, and MAY contain multiple frames and multiple frame types.

-Frames MUST fit within a single QUIC packet and MUST NOT span a QUIC packet boundary.
+Frames MUST fit within a single QUIC packet, and therefore within a single UDP datagram, and MUST NOT span a QUIC packet boundary.
 Each frame begins with a Frame Type, indicating its type, followed by additional type-dependent fields: